sphinxteam/tramp/README.md

 Illustrating notebooks and scripts are gathered in the [tramp_notebooks](https://github.com/sphinxteam/tramp_notebooks) repo.

-An illustration of TRAMP on real data-set(MNIST, Fashion-MNIST) for inpainting and denoising tasks is available in [this repo](https://github.com/benjaminaubin/tramp_demo_vae)
+An illustration of TRAMP on real data-set (MNIST, Fashion-MNIST) for simple inverse problems tasks (inpainting and denoising) is available in [this repo](https://github.com/benjaminaubin/tramp_demo_vae).